 The board is responsible for the overall strategy and financial performance of the Group.
 Each board meeting is preceded by a clear agenda and any relevant information is provided to directors in advance of the meeting.
 The Company has established properly constituted remuneration and audit committees of the board with formally delegated duties and responsibilities.

-The board comprises chairman, Andrew Brode, two executive directors, Reinhard Ottway and Richard Thompson, and three non-executive directors, David Shrimpton, Peter Mountford and Liz Lucas.
+The board comprises chairman, Andrew Brode, chief executive officer, Richard Thompson, and three non-executive directors, David Shrimpton, Peter Mountford and Liz Lucas.